Quick Answer

 - Splints

-All sunscreens with SPF 15 or higher are FSA-eligible — no prescription needed.
+Yes.
+All sunscreens with SPF 15 or higher are FSA-eligible without a prescription, per the CARES Act of 2020.
 This includes:

 - Sunscreen lotions, sprays, and sticks